Solo road trip? Yay!

 American Southwest – Phoenix, Arizona to Denver, Colorado

-Planning your trip: I flew into Phoenix and out of Denver and had a small RV for the trip.
+I flew into Phoenix and out of Denver and had a small RV for the trip.
 The RV was sponsored so I didn't face a drop-off fee but you likely will if you rent a vehicle.
 If you want to turn this into a loop I'd go as far as Mesa Verde National Park and then head back south through New Mexico back to Phoenix.
 You could also do much of this trip out by flying into Las Vegas if that is of interest to you.
 Here are the posts from that trip to help.

-Road trip around Lake Ontario
+Solo Road Trip around Lake Ontario

 Given that I live on Lake Ontario, this is the lake that I traveled around.
 Starting from home I went east to Prince Edward County and further on to Kingston, Ontario, then south across the border into the United States and west to Rochester then further west and north back into Canada and Niagara-on-the-Lake.
-This trip takes you through three wine districts, charming towns with wonderful restaurants, the major theater center of Niagara, the opportunity for exceptional cooking schools (I took a class at the Waring House Cookery School in Prince Edward County) and a few unusual museums like George Eastman House.
+This trip takes you through three wine districts, charming towns with wonderful restaurants, the major theater center of Niagara, the opportunity for exceptional cooking schools (I took a class at the Waring House Cookery School in Prince Edward County), and a few unusual museums like George Eastman House.

 New York City to Bar Harbor, Maine

-Why go?
 New England is charming.
 I took this road trip after attending a conference in New York City and it took me into a small-town paradise.
 Boston may not be a small town but when you walk the city it can feel so.
-Otherwise I was on Cape Cod relaxing on the beach, bopping around Provincetown or exploring Hyannis and the JFK House Museum there.
+Otherwise, I was on Cape Cod relaxing on the beach, bopping around Provincetown, or exploring Hyannis and the JFK House Museum there.
 Further north I was in Bar Harbor and I camped in Acadia National Park where the sunrise over North America can first be seen on Cadillac Mountain.
 This trip would be an especially beautiful trip in the fall when the trees are in full color.

-Level of difficulty: The driving is easy but the navigation can be a bit tricky.
+The driving is easy but the navigation can be a bit tricky.
 Avoiding the freeways can demand quite a few turns on this route.
 I was happy to have a GPS with me.